MagalhaesDev/Todo-nodeJs/README.md

 ### Show todos

-* This functionality is of type GET and will display to the client the lists created by the user, passing through a middleware that will check if it is an existing account, if not it will return the status 404(not found)
+* This functionality is of type GET and will display to the client the lists created by the user, passing through a middleware that will check if it is an existing account, if not it will return the status 404(not found).

 ### Update todo